franciscoengenheiro/concurrent-problem-sets/README.md

 - A thread waiting at the barrier times out while waiting.
 - The barrier was resetted, and there was at least one thead waiting at the barrier.
 - If the execution of the runnable by the last thread, throws an exception.
-- When a thread sets a timeout of zero and enters a non-broken barrier while not completing it.
+- When a thread sets a timeout of zero and enters a non-broken barrier and thus not complete it.

 #### Public interface
 ```kotlin